Trump says his son sought information on Clinton from Russians in 2016

 One of the president’s personal lawyers said on Sunday that if Trump is subpoenaed by the special counsel, his lawyers will attempt to quash it in court.
 Any legal battle over whether the president can be compelled to testify could go all the way to the U.S. Supreme Court, the lawyer, Jay Sekulow, said on ABC’s “This Week.”

-U.S. intelligence agencies concluded last year that Russia interfered in the 2016 presidential election on Trump’s behalf.
-Putin has denied his government was involved.
+U.S. intelligence agencies concluded last year that Russia interfered in the 2016 U.S. election with a campaign of hacking into Democratic Party computer networks and spreading disinformation on social media.
 American intelligence officials say Russia is targeting the November congressional elections, which will determine whether or not Republicans keep control of both chambers of the U.S. Congress.

-Reporting by Doina Chiacu, Damon Darlin, Lucia Mutikani, Lesley Wroughton; writing by Doina Chiacu; editing by Grant McCool
+Reporting by Doina Chiacu, Damon Darlin, Lucia Mutikani, Lesley Wroughton; editing by Grant McCool